 - Margaret E. Kalp becomes acting dean (Sept.
 1).

 - Law School moves out of Manning Hall.

 - Manning Hall renovations begin.

-- Raymond L. Carpenter, Jr. becomes acting dean of the school (July).
+- Raymond L. Carpenter, Jr. becomes acting dean (July).

 - Edward G. Holley becomes dean (Jan.
 1).

-- School begins providing library services for EPA Library in RTP (May 6).
+- School begins providing library services for EPA Library in Research Triangle Park (May 6).

 - Holley inaugurated as 91st president of the American Library Association in New York City (July 12).

 - School introduces revised master's program, with a new 12-hour block of basic material required of all students.

 - Dr. Lester E. Asheim becomes school's first William Rand Kenan Jr. Professor.